ubirch/ubirch-client-go/README.md

 The `env` configuration refers to the UBIRCH backend environment.
 The default value is `prod`, which is the production environment.
-For development, the environment may be set to `demo`, which is a test system that works like the production environment, but stores data only in a blockchain test net.
+For development, the environment may be set to `demo`, which is a test system that works like the production environment, but stores data only in a blockchain test net. __However, we suggest using `prod` in general as demo may not always be available__.

 > Note that the UUIDs must be registered at the according UBIRCH backend environment.